dushyantkumarr95-DA-DS/AegisLife-Insurance---Risk-Analytics-and-Claim-Intelligence/README.md

 ### Problem 3: Fraud and agent concentration.
 ₹0.96 Cr of approved payouts went to flagged claims, and 78 of 161 flags are still pending, so the money can still be stopped. <br>
 AGT5001 has 9 of 14 claims flagged (64% fraud ratio) against an 11.45% base rate, and is the second largest seller (18 policies).
 CUST10526 has 4 flagged claims.
-Risk score does not predict fraud.
+Risk score does not predict fraud. <br>
 **Possible Solutions:**
 - Freeze payout on flagged claims.
 - Audit the top-flagged agents and review their policy issuance.

 ### Problem 4: High policy lapse rate.
 798 lapsed and 237 cancelled policies are associated with about ₹2.93 Cr or annual premium (₹2.26 Cr +₹ 0.67 Cr). <br>
-High-risk customers lapse at 36.39%, students at 30.62%, Vehicle and Term at about 29-30%.
+High-risk customers lapse at 36.39%, students at 30.62%, Vehicle and Term at about 29-30%. <br>
 **Possible Solutions:**
 - Payment reminders 30 and 7 days before due date, with auto debit and monthly or quarterly premium options for students.
 - Retention calls for high-risk and Vehicle/term holders before payment.